timrichardson/Prime-Ubuntu-18.04/README.md

 # How to build & install

+Pay attention to the tip above: make sure you are in a working nvidia mode.
 Naturally, make sure you have git and git clone this repository.
 After you have done that...

 ```